statisticsnorway/dapla-js-utilities/README.md

 ```

 #### `<SimpleFooter>`
-A very simple footer-like component showing a link to the projects repository and the version of the application:
+A very simple footer-like component showing a link to the projects repository, the version of the application, a
+convenient scroll to top button and Statistics Norway copyright:

 ```javascript
 <SimpleFooter